warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

 ## 5. Run the chain

-If your local chain isn't running, start it:
+If your local chain isn't running, execute this command in a separate terminal window:

 ```bash
 wardend start